SerhanAksut/TakeawayChallenge/README.md

 Only `RxSwift` was used in the project as a 3rd party dependency.

 ## Setup
-When you open the `xcworkspace` file in the project, XCode will automatically install the 3rd party dependencies due to swift package working principal.
+When you open the `xcworkspace` file in the project, XCode will automatically install the 3rd party dependencies due to swift package working principle.
 You don't need to make any manuel operation for the installation step.
 Then, when XCode finishes the installation of dependencies, you can only run the project and you're ready.